-Desktop Central comes with a feature-set that accommodates the following advanced options that offer greater flexibility:
+Desktop Central comes with a feature-set that has the following advanced options to offer greater flexibility and control over the deployment process:

 Desktop Central supports installing or uninstalling the application as a specific user.
 For example, if the application has to be installed with administrator privileges, the Run As field should have the username who has administrative privileges in all the client computers.